upstandfm/app/README.md

 - [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started)
 - [React documentation](https://reactjs.org/)

+## Tests

+### End-to-end

+[Cypress](https://www.cypress.io) is used to run end-to-end tests, and all test runs for the app can be viewed [here](https://dashboard.cypress.io/#/projects/b58xj4/runs).

 ## CI/CD

-[CircleCI](https://circleci.com/gh/organizations/upstandfm) is used to to run tests, test builds and deploy the app via [Netlify](https://app.netlify.com).
+[CircleCI](https://circleci.com/gh/organizations/upstandfm) is used to to run unit tests, end-to-end tests, test builds and deploy the app via [Netlify](https://app.netlify.com).

+### Testing

+CircleCI requires a Cypress token to record tests and store screenshots.

+The token can be found in the [Cypress dashboard](https://dashboard.cypress.io/#/projects/b58xj4/settings) under "Record Keys".

+The token is configured as an [environment variable](https://circleci.com/gh/upstandfm/app/edit#env-vars), and is used by the [Cypress CircleCI Orb](https://github.com/cypress-io/circleci-orb), used in the `.circleci/config.yml` file.

+The token is configured in CircleCI as an environment variable named `CYPRESS_RECORD_KEY`.

+### Netlify

-Here CircleCI requires a Netlify access token, site ID and publish directory to deploy the built files.
+CircleCI requires a Netlify access token, site ID and publish directory to deploy the built files.
 These are configured as [environment variables](https://circleci.com/gh/upstandfm/app/edit#env-vars), and can be used in the `.circleci/config.yml` file.

 ### Token